Continuing Education Activity

 As a result, all healthcare professionals should be aware of the potential risks of an anaphylactoid reaction or anaphylaxis secondary to bacitracin use.
 Anyone with confirmed contact dermatitis should avoid products containing bacitracin.
 Providers should encourage their patients to read the labels for bacitracin in ointments, creams, and other wound care products.

 Providers should make a habit of inquiring about bacitracin use when encountering a patient with a possible contact allergy or unremitting dermatitis or non-healing wound as bacitracin allergy may present as cellulitis or simple wound infection.
-One clinical clue to decipher an allergic reaction from an infectious process is the presence of itching instead of worsening pain, respectively.
-(Level III)
+One clinical clue to decipher an allergic reaction from an infectious process is the presence of itching in an allergic reaction, as opposed to the worsening pain from infection.
+[Level 3]

 Bacitracin should be used cautiously in patients with pre-existing renal impairment or renal failure.
 To ensure patient safety, physicians, nurses, and pharmacists, et al.. should work as a team to monitor patients' intake, urinary output, and renal function.
 Due to the significant risk of nephrotoxicity, pharmacists should provide alternative medication options when available.